shanudhawale/RAG-chatbot/README.md

 - Docling and Instructor embeddings are CPU and cuda enabled python libraries.
 If provided with cuda enabled ec2 instances, the document processing and document indexing latency is cut down to half the time processing required for CPU document processing
 - Cuda enabled Dockerfile, enhancing faster usability with cuda enabled instances
 - Saving data basis new session / tab opened in a new folder for easier chat history and document indexing pipelines
-- Dockerfile consists a test-case for unit testing the FAST Api hit in /query with a unit-test dcoument and test query.
+- Dockerfile consists a test-case for unit testing the Fast API hit in /query with a unit-test dcoument and test query.
 - This ensures unit-testing as well as pre-loading the neccesary inference model files, which makes it ready for new document processing once chainlit frontend is activated.

 ###